 - 1. On the Fortify WebInspect Start Page, select Start A Basic Scan. - 2.
 Follow the instructions for configuring a Basic Scan as described in Basic Scan Wizard, selecting Manual as the scan method.
-For more information, see "Running a Basic Scan" on page 160. - 3.
-Click Scan. - 4.
-When Firefox or Internet Explorer opens, use it to navigate through the site, visiting the areas you want to record.
+For more information, see "Running a Basic Scan" on page 164. - Click Scan. - 4.
+When Internet Explorer opens, use it to navigate through the site, visiting the areas you want to record.

-Note: If you want to visit certain areas of the application without recording the sessions, return to Fortify WebInspect and click the Pause button displayed in the Step Mode view of the Navigation pane.
+Tip: If you want to visit certain areas of the application without recording the sessions, return to Fortify WebInspect and click the Pause button displayed in the Step Mode view of the Navigation pane.
 To resume recording sessions, click the Record button like.
-For more information, see "Navigation Pane" on page 61.
+For more information, see "Navigation Pane" on page 63.